schmeister/FitGo/README.md

 ## Step 2: Fit our formula to that data

 From visual observation of the raw data, we could probably come up with an approximation of an acceptable RPM, but that is not sufficient.
-The slightest variation in any of the steps would potentially cause a significant amount of rework if the best slope is not chosen.
-We need to do better.
+The slightest variation in any of the steps would potentially cause a significant amount of rework if the zero slope is not chosen.
+We can to do better than the approximation.
 The task is to use those raw data points and model them against the reference formula to find **the** best speed to achieve our desired thickness.
 To do this, we need to fit the curve to those raw points.

-Back when I originally wrote this, the techstack consisted of a VAX/VMS system with RS/1 (https://www.jstor.org/stable/1309968), C, and a hand coded Least Squares minimizing function.
+Back when I wrote my original version, the techstack consisted of a VAX/VMS system with RS/1 (https://www.jstor.org/stable/1309968), C, and a hand coded (by myself) Least Squares minimizing function.
 Nearly no pre-written frameworks to use, and those available required a significant amount of code to utilize properly.
 Today, many of those tools are easily available and actual implementation takes a significantly less amount of time.
-For my modern reincarnation, as you can tell, I am using GoLang and reference minimizing and plotting packages making this whole system quite trivial.
+For my modern reincarnation, as you can tell, I am using GoLang and import minimizing and plotting packages making this whole solution quite trivial.
 As a rough order of magnitude, I would say it was 20 lines of code back then to every 1 line of code currently.

 <pre>
 type Fitting struct {